HenrikBengtsson/jottr.org/content/post/2025-10-xx-interrupts-and-crashes.md

 The **future** package [celebrates ten years on CRAN] as of June 19, 2025.
 I got a bit stalled over the holidays and going to the fantastic useR!
-2025 conference, but, as promised, here is the third in a series of blog posts highlighting recent improvements to the **[futureverse]** ecosystem.
+2025 conference, but, as promised, here is the fourth in a series of blog posts highlighting recent improvements to the **[futureverse]** ecosystem.

 ## TL;DR

-In the past, futures that were interrupted and abruptly terminated were likely putting the future ecosystem in a corrupt state, where you had to manually restart the future backends.
+In the past, futures that were interrupted or abruptly terminated were likely putting the future ecosystem in a corrupt state, where you had to manually restart the future backends.
 This is no longer needed;